-Intended outcome Success criteria Access to extended services to provide support for communication (SaLT) Provide targeted support for communication to compliment curriculum offer and maximise outcomes for complex pupils SALT input increasing communication techniques and methods with complex pupils.
+Intended outcome Success criteria Access to extended services to provide support for communication (SaLT) Provide targeted support for communication to compliment curriculum offer and maximise outcomes for complex pupils.
+SALT input increasing communication techniques and methods with complex pupils.
 Observations and assessments show increased use of a range of communication systems to aid pupils' understanding and to develop expressive communication skills.
-Access to extended services to provide support for sensory processing (OT).
-Provide targeted support for sensory processing difficulties to compliment curriculum offer and maximise outcomes for complex pupils Occupational Therapy input increasing understanding and support of sensory processing needs.
+Access to internal provision to provide support for sensory needs.
+Provide targeted support for sensory processing difficulties to compliment curriculum offer and maximise outcomes for complex pupils.
+Occupational Therapy input increasing understanding and support of sensory processing needs.
 Observations and assessments show strategies are supporting pupils with sensory processing and emotional needs and leading to decreases in behaviours which disrupt learning.
-Opportunities for pupils to engage in a wider range of range of activities designed to provide opportunities for enrichment to develop hobbies and interests.
-Pupils have greater confidence and independence to help them engage more with the wider community and prepare for adulthood.
-All pupils are able to access a wider range of activities.
-Observations show where pupils are developing particular preferences and interests.
-Opportunities for meaningful communication led by pupil needs/ wants/ motivators is increased.
-Where appropriate, assessments and observations show development of wider range of skills for preparation for adulthood and future employment.
+Access to internal provision to provide support for mobility and physical needs.
+Provide targeted support for physical and mobility difficulties to compliment curriculum offer and maximise outcomes for complex pupils.
+Pupils can access a wider range of activities due to support to develop their mobility and physical needs.
+A better understanding is gained of their specific barriers leading to better adaptions and support within the curriculum.